basuabhirup/secret-app/README.md

 ```
 <br />

-* Finally, created a `Procfile`, replaced all `localhost:3000` links with the live deployment URI and made all other necessary changes to prepare the codebase for deployment via Heroku server.
+* Finally, created a `Procfile`, replaced all `localhost:3000` links with the live deployment URIs in both the server code as well as in Google and Facebook's Developers Console, and made all other necessary changes to prepare the codebase for deployment via Heroku server.